 How do I bring my values into my business?

-My heart has been so heavy with the news lately.
 As a human being first, business owner second, I am deeply affected by the tragedies we are witnessing play out locally and globally, especially when it comes to racial discrimination.
 Within the context of my business, I struggle to figure out how to show up in order to lend my support to the causes I believe in.
 I’m also afraid of “doing it wrong”, so sometimes I stay silent.
 When it comes to social justice issues, specifically racial justice, how can I contribute meaningfully and not just take up space?
 How can I help to create real change?
 Re-sharing Instagram posts to my stories just doesn’t feel like enough.

 Striving for Social Justice